Sempra Energy Stock Shows Every Sign Of Being Fairly Valued

 It is always important to check the financial strength of a company before buying its stock.
 Investing in companies with poor financial strength have a higher risk of permanent loss.
 Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
 Sempra Energy has a cash-to-debt ratio of 0.04, which is worse than 84% of the companies in the industry of Utilities - Regulated.
 The overall financial strength of Sempra Energy is 4 out of 10, which indicates that the financial strength of Sempra Energy is poor.
 This is the debt and cash of Sempra Energy over the past years:

-It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
+It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
+A company with high profit margins is usually a safer investment than those with low profit margins.
 Sempra Energy has been profitable 10 over the past 10 years.
 Over the past twelve months, the company had a revenue of $11.4 billion and earnings of $12.78 a share.
 Its operating margin is 24.92%, which ranks better than 78% of the companies in the industry of Utilities - Regulated.
-Overall, GuruFocus ranks the profitability of Sempra Energy at 6 out of 10, which indicates fair profitability.
+Overall, the profitability of Sempra Energy is ranked 6 out of 10, which indicates fair profitability.
 This is the revenue and net income of Sempra Energy over the past years:

-One of the most important factors in the valuation of a company is growth.
-Long-term stock performance is closely correlated with growth according to GuruFocus research.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of Sempra Energy is 0.6%, which ranks in the middle range of the companies in the industry of Utilities - Regulated.
-The 3-year average EBITDA growth is 3.4%, which ranks in the middle range of the companies in the industry of Utilities - Regulated.
+Growth is probably the most important factor in the valuation of a company.
+GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
+A faster growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Sempra Energy is 0.6%, which ranks in the middle range of the companies in the industry of Utilities - Regulated.
+The 3-year average EBITDA growth rate is 3.4%, which ranks in the middle range of the companies in the industry of Utilities - Regulated.